China Jan services activity expands for first time in five months - Caixin PMI

 The reading mirrored the results of a larger official services PMI published earlier this week, adding to evidence of a rebound in activity in the world's second-largest economy as disruptions from reopening fade.

-Beijing's abrupt abolishment of pandemic curbs and faster-than-expected peaking of infections that boosted demand for services, especially during the week-long Lunar New Year holidays, set the stage for a faster and fuller economic recovery.
+China's abrupt dismantling of pandemic curbs and the subsequent faster-than-expected peaking of infections boosted demand for services, especially during the week-long Lunar New Year holidays, and set the stage for a faster and fuller economic recovery.

 This year's celebration is the first in three years without any form of lockdown curbs.
 China abandoned its strict "zero-COVID" policy in early December after protests against the restrictions, allowing people to travel and the virus to spread rapidly throughout the country.